Number of Supplemental Security Income Claims Higher Than Ever Before

 $

-Over the past several decades the number of Supplemental Security Income (SSI) recipients has steadily swelled, especially among claims being made for children.
+Over the past several decades, the number of Supplemental Security Income (SSI) recipients has steadily swelled, especially among claims made for children.
 While most recipients consider these benefits a lifeline, the increasing costs have many citizens questioning what the future holds for the program.

 An article released by the Federal Reserve Bank of San Francisco says there are several reasons for this increase in claimants.
-One of the major influencing factors came when a precedent-setting court case eased the qualifications for receiving SSI benefits.
-Then later, rulings allowed for more liberal interpretations of these standards, allowing more citizens to be considered eligible for payments through the program.
+A major influencing factor came when a precedent-setting court case eased the qualifications for SSI benefits.
+Then later, rulings allowed for more liberal interpretations of these standards, allowing more citizens to be eligible for payments through the program.

-The increase in the number of payouts is only complicated by the fact that many claimants will continue to collect benefits for the rest of their lives, rather than entering the workforce at some point.
+The payout increase is complicated because many claimants will continue to collect benefits for the rest of their lives rather than entering the workforce at some point.

 Free Case Evaluation